 That’s how Shanti’s story begins.

-But by God’s grace, that’s not how her story ends.
-That’s because a Lighthouse pastor who had access to the red-light district knew of Shanti’s plight.
+But that’s not how her story ends.
+That’s because a pastor in the community who had access to the red-light district knew of Shanti’s difficulty.
 He rescued Shanti and placed her in our family.

 Her life was redeemed from brothel darkness.

-Shanti has been part of our family for many years now.
-She’s grown up to be a lovely young woman with a strong sense of her identity in Christ as a daughter of the King.
-She exudes a steady confidence in God’s loving care.
+Shanti has been part of our family for a few decades now.
+She’s grown up to be a lovely young woman with a strong sense of her identity.

-Although social stigma is common for those with a past like Shanti’s, God has proven Himself in that as well.
-Shanti was recently married to a loving Christian who confirms that they are both new creatures in Christ, neither one of them defined by their pasts.
+Although social stigma is common for those with a past like Shanti’s.
+Shanti is married to a loving man, neither one of them defined by their pasts.
+She and her husband have even started their own family.

 Shanti’s story has been redeemed thanks to our partners who have stood in the gap for her and provided her story with a praiseworthy ending.